drwatson1/configuration-extensions/README.md

 }
 ```

+Note: dictionaries are not supported yet, see #2

 ### Customization

 But what if you do want to use `$TEMP` or `$(TEMP)` instead of `%TEMP%`, or maybe don't want to use environment variables?